 How to use the ECG app

-The ECG app can record your heartbeat and rhythm using the electrical heart sensor on Apple Watch Series 4 and then check the recording for atrial fibrillation (AFib), a form of irregular rhythm.
+The ECG app can record your heartbeat and rhythm using the electrical heart sensor on Apple Watch Series 4 or later and then check the recording for atrial fibrillation (AFib), a form of irregular rhythm.

 The ECG app records an electrocardiogram which represents the electrical pulses that make your heart beat.
 The ECG app checks these pulses to get your heart rate and see if the upper and lower chambers of your heart are in rhythm.
 If they’re out of rhythm, that could be AFib.

 The ECG app is currently available only in certain countries and regions.
 Learn where the ECG app is available.

 Here's what you need